UCL-ARC/mkdocs-dsh-docs/mkdocs-project-dir/docs/Background/Cluster_Computing.md

  - wait for the scheduler to find available "compute nodes" and run the script
  - look at the results in the files the script created

-Most people connect using a program called a Secure Shell Client ("ssh client" for short), but some programs, like Matlab and Comsol, run on your own computer and can be set up to send work to the cluster automatically.
+Most people connect using a program called a Secure Shell Client ("ssh client" for short).
-That can be a little tricky to get working, though.

 The ssh client gives you a command prompt when you can enter text commands, but you can also tell it to pass graphical windows through the network connection, using a system called X-Forwarding.